tamari92/spawncycler/settings.md

 ### Warn when saving invalid length
 Sets whether or not SpawnCycler should warn when saving a SpawnCycle that is not exactly 4, 7, or 10 waves long.

+### Warn when saving empty waves
+Sets whether or not SpawnCycler should warn when saving a SpawnCycle that has empty waves.

 ### Autosave Enabled
 Toggles Autosave functionality.
 An autosave is only possible if the file is named, has unsaved changes, and autosave is enabled.